Characters: Orange Is The New Black Staff

 - Affably Evil: Oh boy, does she know how to turn on the charm.

-- The Beard: It is revealed near the end of Season 2 that her husband was having an affair with his male staffer.
+- The Beard: It is revealed near the end of Season 2 that her husband is having an affair with his male staffer.

 - The Chessmaster